Engineering Technology Degree Programs in Boston, MA

 Benjamin Franklin Institute of Technology

-Benjamin Franklin Institute of Technology offers associate's degree programs that can prepare students for technical careers or advanced technical studies.
+Benjamin Franklin Institute of Technology offers associate's and bachelor's degree programs that can prepare students for technical careers or advanced technical studies.

 Associate of Science in Mechanical Engineering Technology

 The associate's degree program in mechanical engineering technology places emphasis on manufacturing processes and computer-aided design programs.
 Required courses cover topics like thermodynamics, electricity, machine design and materials.
+Students also learn SolidWorks design software.
 The program is designed to teach students to build and design products using the latest industrial technology.

 University of Massachusetts - Lowell